bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     6144+0 records out
     6442450944 bytes (6.4 GB, 6.0 GiB) copied, 86.7031 s, 74.3 MB/s

+After zeroing out first part of the hard drive it is suggested that the building system be rebooted.

 ### Workspace preparation
 If not already done, download the files in this project to a new directory on your Linux build machine.